-15 BEST HERBS TO GROW AT HOMELiven up your garden and taste palette with these tried-and-true favorites
+15 EASY HERBS TO GROWLiven up your garden and taste palette with these tried-and-true favorites

 Many herbs are easy to grow even if you don’t have a dedicated garden space.
 With the convenience of growing herbs at home, you can harvest them whenever you want.
 A quick pinch of fresh basil or mint will jazz up the flavor of soups, stews, salads, and drinks.
 Even if you live in an apartment or condo, a container on a balcony or a small planter box in a sunny kitchen window are all you need to start your own herb garden.
 Here are 15 easy-to-grow herbs to get you started: